Galaxy Guide 1: A New Hope: Contents

 Gamemasters can use this background to develop a campaign set on Tatooine or Yavin.

 Publication history

 West End Games published the licensed Star Wars: The Roleplaying Game in 1987.
 Galaxy Guide 1: A New Hope, released two years later as an 80-page book, was written by Grant Boucher, with artwork by Michael Manley, Ralph McQuarrie, and Al Williamson.

 Reception

+Stewart Wieck reviewed Star Wars Galaxy Guide 1 in White Wolf #15 (April/May 1989), rating it a 3 out of 5 and called it a "delightful book" and noted the "very carefully detailed backgrounds" of the characters.